 - Step 2: Production of the feedstock by granulating the mixture

-- Step 3: Pouring the feedstock in the injection moulding machine
+- Step 3: Pouring the feedstock in the injection molding machine

-- Step 4: Feedstock gets poured in the permanent metallic mould
+- Step 4: Feedstock gets poured in the permanent metallic mold

-- Step 5: Opening the mould and taking out the green body
+- Step 5: Opening the mold and taking out the green body

 - Step 6: Cutting of the gates